Captura Web Recorder

 2. Each source stream is wrapped in a MediaStreamSourceNode.

-3. Both source nodes are connected to a single MediaStreamDestinationNode.
+5. Both analyser nodes connect to a single MediaStreamDestinationNode.

 A naive screen recorder would accumulate the entire recording in memory as a Blob and only offer a download at the end.
 For long recordings this easily consumes gigabytes of RAM and risks a browser crash.
-This recorder avoids that problem by streaming compressed video data directly to a file on disk.
+This recorder avoids that problem by streaming compressed video data directly to a file as it is produced.

-Once access is confirmed, a new file named recording-TIMESTAMP.webm (or .mp4, depending on the chosen format) is created inside the chosen folder, and a FileSystemWritableFileStream is opened on it.
-This writable stream is passed directly to Mediabunny's StreamTarget, which writes encoded frames to disk incrementally as they are produced by the hardware encoder.
+In both cases, once a writable FileSystemWritableFileStream is open, it is passed directly to Mediabunny’s StreamTarget, which writes encoded frames to the file incrementally as they are produced by the hardware encoder.
 When recording stops, output.finalize() flushes the encoder, rewrites the correct video duration into the file header, and closes the stream.
 Memory usage therefore stays near-constant regardless of recording length, and the output file always has a valid duration — unlike the truncated headers produced by the native MediaRecorder API.

 Media Session API & Hardware Media Keys